mmkke/GMRI/README.md

 ___
 ## Goal

 To determine if imports of groundfish from countries with fisheries in the Barents Sea impact the price of domestically landed Pollock in Maine.
-This inquiry is guided by the premise that recent restrictions, which decreased the catch limits for Cod and Haddock in the Barents Sea over the past four years, have had a positive impact on the market price of previously less desirable species like Pollock for Maine fishermen.
+This inquiry is guided by the premise that decreasing fish stocks and recent restrictions, which decreased the catch limits for Cod and Haddock in the Barents Sea starting in 2022, have had a positive impact on the market price of previously less desirable species like Pollock for Maine fishermen.
 The goal of our project is to determine what role, if any, the Barents Sea fishery plays in influencing market price for Domestic Pollock in Maine.
 We set out to accomplish this task with the understanding that numerous trade and energy related variables are at play within the context of a complex global market.

 ___
 ## Approach

-Our approach is to perform a regression analysis on Domestic Pollock prices at the Portland Fish Exchange, incorporating the prices and quantities of various imported and domestic groundfish catches as inputs to the model.
+Our approach is to perform a regression analysis on Domestic Pollock prices at the Portland Fish Exchange, incorporating the prices and quantities of various imported and domestic groundfish catches as inputs to our models.
 We use data provided by the Portland Fish Exchange and the NOAA Fisheries Database from 2014 to 2024.

 ___
 ## Prep Data and Environment

 Run the following make commands to setup the environment and run the src/modeling_prep.py file.
-This file will access the data and perform additional EDA and preprocessing regression analysis.
+This file will access the data and perform additional EDA and preprocessing for regression analysis.
 The Feature Matrix and Target Vector will be saved as CSV files.

 ```Make
 make                # environment